AlexEduV/apexive_test_timers_flutter/apexive_senior_flutter_engineer_timers_test/lib/model/README.md

 Every timer should have these properties:

-1.Title
-2.Project Name
-3.Deadline Date
-4.Timer Time
-5.isFavorite
-6.isActive
-7.isCompleted
+1. Title
+2. Description
+3. Project
+4. AssignedTo
+5. DeadlineDate
+6. StartTime
+7. CurrentTime
+8. isFavorite
+9. isActive
+10. isCompleted
+11. Timer

-the persistence model for this project entails no database usage.
-Instead, data is to be initialized at 0 timers and added/removed during the lifetime of the app.
-For this reason, the separate model file will be created, that will store current timers as an array of Timer objects.
-The separate class is to be created.
+This project requires no database usage.
+Instead, data is initialized at 0 tasks and added/removed during the lifetime of the app.
+For this reason, the separate model file has been created, that stores current tasks as an array of Task objects.